girl-code-tech/javascript_tutorial/README.md

 # Framework vs Library
 Framework and Library has one difference that is 'inversion of Control'.
 Library : When we invoke some method from library, we are in control of the methd.
+Libraries are not that much large code e.g, Senior developer creates code of timer function and you use it as  Junior developer.
+For example: Angular, Jquery, Node.js, Ext.js, Aurelia.
 Framework: But when we use framework, the framework call us and control is inverted.
+Code structure is converted to modules.
+React, Vue.js, Ember.js, Polymer, Backbone.js.